kranzky/kane/README.md

 TODO
 ----

+* Process all the content
+  + Improve formatting of sidebar
+  + Always open links in new window
+  + One-by-one, extract all images and don't modify content directly
+  + Display images with empty preview
 * First version of interface
   + Load ten posts (with content) at random
   + Format as JSON with everything we need